-Some improvements have been made to the LCA study of olive oil, which have led to the updating of the values of the various impact indicators analysed; for example, the extraction and emission of water has been regionalized on the basis of the countries where olive growing and oil extraction take place.
+Some improvements were made to the LCA study of olive oil, which led to the updating of the values of the different impact indicators analysed; for example, water extraction and emission was regionalised according to the countries where olive growing and oil extraction take place.

-Worthy of note, first of all, is the modification of the Ecoinvent database, updated from version 3.8 used previously to version 3.9.1; furthermore, the specific calculation of emissions from the application of fertilizers and phytosanitary products takes into account the characteristic fluctuations of cultivation operations.
+First of all, the Ecoinvent database has been modified, updated from version 3.8 previously used to version 3.9.1; furthermore, the specific calculation of emissions from fertiliser application captures the characteristic fluctuations of cultivation operations.
 Compared to the previous year, most comparable impact indicators show a decrease.

-Particular changes were made to the packaging data: updated primary data were collected from all suppliers of the heaviest components of the product packaging, as well as an increased refinement of the configurations shipped in the reporting year.
+Special changes were made to the packaging data: updated primary data were collected from all suppliers of the heaviest components of the product packaging, as well as a greater refinement of the configurations shipped in the reporting year.
 Finally, the distribution data were supplemented with the addition of transports between the Monini factory and a warehouse outside the factory.